bitprj/curriculum/Module4_Labs/concepts/Concepts/Time Complexity - Concept.md

 We use Big-O notation to express the time a function grows in.

+* Big O is important for time complexity.
+It's one of the assessment of the quality of codes.
 * A function that grows in a *constant time* doesn't grow at all.
 A graph of its runtime vs input size would be a straight, constant line.
 * Growing in *Linear Time* means that the function of runtime vs input size increases at a steady rate.
 This means as the input size increases, the runtime increases at a constant rate.
 * Growing in *Quadratic Time* would mean that the graph of the function's runtime vs its input size would look like the graph of a quadratic function.
 This means that as the input size increases, the runtime increases at a faster and faster rate, unlike growing in *Linear time*.